FOSE1025/S2_2020/practicals/week07/FOSE1025_week07_practical.md

 3. Modify the script so that it now imports the CSV file that holds the February data and saves it into a variable called `sales_feb`.

+## Participation task

+Save the script that you created in activity 2 and submit it to the week 7 practical 1 participation task submission box.
+Once you have done it, show your submission to your tutor so that she can record your participation.

 ## OPTIONAL Activity 3 - Use your peer's script (10 minutes)

 This activity is optional for those who completed activities 1 and 2.

-Exchange your script with your peer.
+Exchange your script from activity 2 with your peer.
 Use your peer's script to import the March data and save it into a variable called `sales_mar`.
 Discuss any problems that you encountered and whether/how the script that you received can be improved to solve these problems.

 # PRAC_02